-If you see Met police officers during an event or procession, they’ll be performing various functions.
+If you see police officers during an event or procession, they’ll be performing various functions.
 These include preventing crime and disorder, preventing breaches of the peace and minimising serious disruption to the wider community.
-Police officers will engage with organisers before, and during the event, in order to achieve this.
+Police officers will talk to organisers before and during the event to achieve this.

 Marches and processions